oguzhanduran/Redux-Spend-Elon-Musk-Money/src/readme.md

 <div>

   <p align="center">
-The app lets you spend Elon Musk's money by choosing certain products.
-You can also see the receipt at the end of the page.
+    The application provides adding and deleting your notes together with a selected background color.
     <br />
     <br />
-    <a href="https://spend-elon-musk-money.netlify.app/" target="_blank">↪️ See it live!</a>
+    <a href="https://oguzhan-duran-redux-note-app.netlify.app/" target="_blank">↪️ See it live!</a>
   </p>
 </div>